nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ---

-**Do note that the entries depicted in the test cases below may vary depending on the entries you have added.**
+**Do note that the expected output depicted in the test cases below may vary depending on the entries you have added.**

 ---